ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/testing_code.md

 If you know the expected outcome—based on user needs or internal requirements—you can define the test first, before you think about how you are going to write the solution.

 TDD typically repeats three steps:
-1. Red - Write a test that we expect to fail.
+1. Red - Write a test that you expect to fail.
 2. Green - Write or update our code to pass the new test.
 3. Refactor - Make improvements to the quality of the code without changing the functionality.